 On January 23, 2025, Sarah Isgur had a lot of disgusting and uninformed things to say about Pride Puppy! on her podcast with David French, which is about “the law, the courts, their collision with politics, and why it all matters.”
 They were discussing the upcoming SCOTUS case, Mahmoud vs. Taylor, that involves Pride Puppy! and 8 other kids books.

-As we’ve seen, there are a lot of misconceptions about the contents of the book, but Sarah took it a step further and made up a bunch of nonsense that literally doesn’t exist in the book.
+As we’ve seen, there’s a lot of misinformation about the contents of the book, but Sarah took it a step further and made up a bunch of nonsense that literally doesn’t exist in the book.
 This is especially appalling, given the directive of the podcast’s parent company, the Dispatch, where Sarah is a senior editor.
 Let’s hear from Sarah!

 Ooook, first of all, clamps?!
 Huh?
 There is nothing remotely close to clamps and I have no clue where she would even get the idea...
 (Every accusation is a confession?)
 Thanks for inventing new misinformation, doing great work here with the journalistic integrity!